Linda Crampton is an experienced teacher with a first-class honors degree in biology. She writes about the scientific

 The liver produces bile, a liquid which emulsifies fats in the small intestine, helping them to be digested.
 The liver sends conjugated bilirubin into the bile.
 It then sends the liquid to the gallbladder.
 The gallbladder stores the bile until fat is eaten and then delivers it to the small intestine through the bile duct so that it can do its job.

 As the bile travels through the intestine, bacteria act on the bilirubinin.
-First a colorless substance called urobilinogen is made.
+First, a colorless substance called urobilinogen is made.
 Bacteria then convert some of the urobilinogen into a brown substance called stercobilin, which gives feces its color.
 The stercobilin leaves the body with the feces.
-The remaining urobilinogen is absorbed through the wall of the intestine into the bloodstream and goes to the kidneys.
-From here, it's sent into the urine and is then excreted from the body.

 Possible Causes of Hyperbilirubinemia

 Excess bilirubin can build up in the following situations.
 Other causes of jaundice exist, but the ones listed below are some of the most common ones and are the ones that I will discuss in this article.
 The causes are:

 - too many red blood cells are broken down

 - the liver is infected or damaged

 - the ducts (tubes) that transport bile from the liver to the gall bladder are blocked

 - the ducts that transport bile from the gallbladder to the small intestine are blocked

 - Gilbert's syndrome

 In a condition called hemolytic anemia, a large number of red blood cells are destroyed.
-The body may not be able to process all the bilirubin that is made, causing jaundice to develop.
+The body may not be able to process all of the bilirubin that is made, causing jaundice to develop.